ClaytonMain/spherical-trochoids/README.md

 - [ ] Rename TController since it's doing more than just controlling "t".
 - [ ] Improve project structure.
 - [ ] Befriend a better mathematician, get them to review (and fix) my math, get math published.
+- [ ] Allow "t" to be updated when displaying "Endless" calculation type curves.
+- [ ] Fix issue causing outer geometry to disappear when scrubbing the animation when the outer geometry shape is "Sphere".
+- [ ] Constrain `Randomize @ t` input to prevent users from inputting a value less than `t Start + 20`.
+- [ ] Fix `Auto Randomize Type > Every n Seconds` performance issues.
+- [ ] Add more material types.